hicksjoseph/CloudCoreo/pages/mydoc/mydoc_rds-db-publicly-accessible.md

 ---
-title: RDS is publicly accessible to the world
+title: RDS is Publicly Accessible to the world
 tags:
 keywords: ""
 last_updated: "September 17, 2016"
-summary: The affected RDS database is publicly accessible to the world.
+summary: The affected RDS database is Publicly Accessible to the world.
 published: true
 sidebar: mydoc_sidebar
 permalink: mydoc_rds-db-publicly-accessible.html